nepochemu/ytm/README.md

 ## 🔑 API Key Setup

 ytm uses the **YouTube Data API v3**.
 You must provide a valid API key from Google Cloud.

+### API key Limitations
+Google free plan is limited to 100 searches per day.

 ### Steps to create an API key